Here’s the thing I see about the higher levels of protocol.

 She told me to respond based on her intention, and we kind of pondered times with more rapid-fire orders, and I pointed out that some permissions were for things that didn’t take very long to complete, either.
 Sometimes responding was just impractical on the level that in the time for me to respond, I could have already done the task.

-As an example, a different protocol is that when I’m in Mistress’ presence and not standing for some reason, I kneel on the floor next to her with my hands behind my back, and I have to ask permission if I want to sit on the furniture or, more commonly, assume a more comfortable position on the floor (hands still behind my back).
+As an example, a different protocol is that when I’m in Mistress’ presence and not standing for some reason, I kneel on the floor next to her with my knees apart and my hands behind my back, and I have to ask permission if I want to sit on the furniture or, more commonly, assume a more comfortable position on the floor.
 This means that most of the time I’m conscious and in the same room as her for longer than my leg circulation lasts while kneeling, I ask her if I can shift positions on the floor.
-I can shift my weight faster than I can say, “Thank you, Mistress,” and it disrupts the conversation for a shorter period of time.
+I can shift my weight faster than I can say, “Thank you, Mistress” and it disrupts the conversation for a shorter period of time.
 Similarly, if I respond “Yes, Mistress” every time she tells me to shift position during an impact scene, there are times I probably can’t do it fast enough.

 I was thinking about choreography at one point in relation to theater, and how in some cases, the more you want it to look like the characters are authentically improvising, the more careful the choreography has to be.
 And in writing—sometimes, the better the script, the less the lines sound like they’re from a script.

 I think the same goes for protocol sometimes: the more natural you want it to feel or seem, the more thoroughly it has to be thought out.